jjenkov/pde-pdl-specification/pde-specification.md

 - A PDE field consisting of 1 byte (the field type code byte) and some value bytes
 - A PDE field consisting of 1 byte (the field type code byte), some length bytes and some value bytes

-Remember, all integers, floats etc. are encoded using little endian encoding, meaning the least significant byte of the number is the first byte in the sequence.
+Note: All integers, floats etc. are encoded using little endian encoding, meaning the least significant byte of the number is the first byte in the sequence.
+This means, that the hexadecimal value 0EA3 would actually be encoded starting with the A3 byte, as A30E .

+Note: The text following a # is just a comment - not part of the data.

     # PDE fields that consists of only 1 byte

     00            # A boolean null field
     01            # A boolean true field
     02            # A boolean false field

     # PDE fields that consists of 1 type code byte and N value bytes

     04   A3       # A positive integer field with a 1 byte value
     05   A3 0E    # A positive integer field with a 2 byte value - little endian encoded ( => 0EA3 => 3747 in decimal)

-    # PDE field that consists of
+    # PDE field that consists of 1 type code byte, L length bytes and N value bytes

     29   00 01   XX XX XX XX ...    # A bytes field with 2 length bytes (0 and 1 in little endian
                                     # => 0100 as hex number => 256 in decimal) and the XX'es
                                     # represents the value bytes (there should be 256 in total